qtranslate/qtranslate-xt/readme.txt

 = 3.1-b1 =
 * Feature: closing tag `[:]` for square bracket language encoding mod is introduced.
 * Feature: options to convert database to/from square bracket only mode.
-* Feature: new language encoding mode 'byline'.
+* Feature: new language encoding mode 'byline', particularly needed for Woocoomerce integration.
 * Improvement: altered the response of filter 'esc_html' to return a translation to current language instead of the default language.
 * Feature: more on framework for integration with other plugins and themes.
 * Fix: import from [mqTranslate](https://wordpress.org/support/plugin/mqtranslate) (thanks to [Christophe](https://github.com/xhaleera)).